comses/PDLM/README.md

 Generated Statecharts will follow the following EBNF Format.
 ![Statechart Grammar](https://github.com/comses/PDLM/blob/main/images/Statechart-Grammar.png)

-This work is developed and testing using python 3.12.9 on Linux OS.
+This work is developed and tested using python 3.12.9 on Linux OS.